duderstadt-lab/mars-docs/tutorials/open-a-Molecule-Archive-in-Python.md

 right click on the file and "Get Info" and there the file path will be written out.

 ### Get started with simple Operations
 After loading on the necessary packages for python and loading the file one can finally can work with the archive.
+The archive is specified as a "SingleMoleculeArchive".
+The methods which can be called can be found **[here](https://duderstadt-lab.github.io/mars-core/javadoc/de/mpg/biochem/mars/molecule/SingleMoleculeArchive.html)**.

 #### Get the Number of Molecules
-Now everything is ready to go.
 As a start, the number of molecules in the archive is read out.
+The method which will be used for that is called "getNumberOfMolecules()".
 ```python
 archive.getNumberOfMolecules()
 ```
 The notebook will print out the total number of molecules.
+So here a function from java is used inside of a python script.
 #### Get the UIDs
 If one wants to know all the UIDs from all your molecules the following line can be used.
+The method is called "getMoleculeUIDs()".
 ```python
 for UID in archive.getMoleculeUIDs():
     molecule = archive.get(UID)